FutuneAI/ai-visibility-framework/components/structured-data.md

 BrandName is a manufacturer of lithium iron phosphate battery systems for residential and commercial energy storage, headquartered in Shenzhen, China.
-Primary markets: Germany, Netherlands, United Kingdom.
+Primary markets: Germany, the Netherlands, the United Kingdom.

 ## Key pages
 - /: Homepage and brand overview